What is a Wine Cooler? – Appliance Or Exquisite Beverage?

 This also makes a distinction between the different refrigerators present in an industrial kitchen.

-Since restaurateurs and maîtres started to use “wine cooler” to designate those appliances built specifically to preserve and chill wine, enthusiasts all over the world adopted the term and started to use it in the same way.
+Since restaurateurs and maîtres d' started to use “wine cooler” to describe those appliances built specifically to preserve and chill wine, enthusiasts all over the world adopted the term and started to use it in the same way.

 The wine coolers - the appliances - can be either single or dual zone and can use either a thermoelectric element or a standard compressor system to chill the wine.
 Advanced models come with complementary features, such as the possibility to regulate the humidity.

 In broad terms, all wine coolers have the following features in common:

 The name of a wine cooler is quite self-explanatory.
 A single zone wine cooler is an appliance that has a single refrigeration zone.